 Magazines are a great, inexpensive gift to give loved ones since they’re a gift that keeps giving all year around.
 The best part is that there are options for just about every adventure enthusiast so depending on their sport or hobby of choice, chances are there’s a magazine for that!
 A few of our personal favorites include Outside Magazine, National Geographic, Trail Runner, and Backpacker.

-We’ve used (and loved) our classic AeroPress for years now, but I recently stumbled across this AeroPress Go Travel one at REI and thought it was the perfect little kit for camping trips.
+We’ve used (and loved) our classic AeroPress for years now and it's the best way to have a great cup of coffee with your favorite coffee beans while on the road traveling.
 If you’re backpacking and trying to keep things super minimalist, we’d recommend the Miir Pourigami.

 We’ve been big fans of Miir for years 1) because they make high quality products and 2) they’re a socially and environmentally responsible company.
 We have a few products by them but our favorites are our Miir Insulated Camp Mug and the Miir 12oz Insulated Travel Tumbler.
 Both as solid options, but for backpacking and on the go people we’d recommend the travel tumbler since it has a locking lid top.